BiocFM/.github/profile/README.md

 # BiocFM: Facilitate Foundation Models in Bioconductor Workflows

-BiocFM is a lightweight resource for [Bioconductor](https://www.bioconductor.org) packages that deploy foundation models for omics datasets.
+BiocFM is a lightweight resource of R packages that deplay foundation models and harmonize with [Bioconductor](https://www.bioconductor.org) workflows.

 The collection of packages available in BiocFM use either of three following implementations of the torch framework: